Netanyahu's rift with finance minister fuels talk of early Israeli election

-JERUSALEM A dispute between Benjamin Netanyahu and his finance minister over broadcast regulation sparked speculation on Sunday the Israeli prime minister could seek an election two years ahead of schedule.
+JERUSALEM (Reuters) - A dispute between Benjamin Netanyahu and his finance minister over broadcast regulation sparked speculation on Sunday the Israeli prime minister could seek an election two years ahead of schedule.

 Some political commentators accused Netanyahu of using the issue as a pretext for engineering a national vote that could delay any U.S. peace moves under new President Donald Trump and also put off the Israeli leader's possible indictment over suspected corruption.